 Each year the Trust opens the garden at 'the Retreat' to the public - usually in early November when the spring garden is looking its best.

-Many thanks to all the guests who purchased information pamphlets, homemade lemonade or slices of Marianne Williams's original recipe ginger pound cake.... the proceeds from which will all go to the further development and upkeep of the house and garden.
+This year we will again be selling homemade lemonade or slices of Marianne Williams's original recipe ginger pound cake.... the proceeds from which will all go to the further development and upkeep of the house and garden.